philipturner/home-built-stm/README.md

 - Ferroelectric materials (Landau Theory)
 - A substantial portion of "Art of Electronics, 3rd Edition"

-I have gotten through at least 50% of the tutorials I plan to take, for FreeCAD and KiCad.
+<b>Lithium is a high vapor pressure metal, just like zinc.</b> See [Vacuum Compatibility (Google Sheets)](https://docs.google.com/spreadsheets/d/1ahE9a9jptKb8CLytUUoq606xVC4pLZpgXXCualte69o/edit?usp=sharing).
+To carry this investigation to completion, I would need to validate that lithium niobate and conductive epoxy are UHV compatible.
+Or whatever else is used to solder SMT/SMD components in vacuum-compatible PCBs.
+Shear piezo stacks have been made before, and worked under 10^-11 torr backing pressures.
+It's just, the lithium in LiNbO3 evaporates more than the lead in Pb(Ti,Zr)O3.
+Liquid nitrogen should annihilate the vapor pressure during STM operation, but not during bakeout (likely the issue with high vapor-pressure metals).
+Might require longer bakeouts at lower pressures.

 ## High-Level Overview

 The current high-level plan is very rough.
 It will be split into different modules, which can be constructed once and recycled multiple times.
 I will conduct multiple experiments in sequence, some of which will reuse this equipment.
 For example, the very first capacitance measurement experiment can use the same vibration isolator as a late-stage STM iteration.
 It could even opt to only use the interior isolation stage.

 Sequence of experiments:
 - Measuring capacitance change between two parallel plates, to verify piezoelectricity of LiNbO3